Motivic, logarithmic, and topological Milnor fibrations

 Note that neither the total space of the Milnor fibration nor the Milnor fibre is an algebraic variety.
-In \cite{DL98}, J. Denef and F. Loeser introduce the motivic Milnor fibre which lies in the localisation of some equivariant Grothendick ring of algebraic varieties.
-In this paper, we use an equivalent setting due to Guibert--Loeser--Merle \cite{GLM06}, see \S\ref{ss:mMf}.
-The motivic Milnor fibre is defined by means of arc spaces and resolution of singularities, as a formal limit of a rational power series called the motivic zeta function.
-The localisation, which simply consists in making the Lefschetz motive invertible, is necessary to use motivic integration in order to ensure that the motivic Milnor fibre doesn't depend on the choice of a resolution.
+In \cite{DL98}, J. Denef and F. Loeser introduce the motivic Milnor fibre which lies in the localisation of some equivariant Grothendieck ring of algebraic varieties.
+In what follows, we use an equivalent setting due to Guibert--Loeser--Merle \cite{GLM06}; see \S\ref{ss:mMf}.
+The motivic Milnor fibre of $f$ at the origin is defined by means of arc spaces and expressed in terms of a resolution of singularities, as a formal limit of a rational power series called the motivic zeta function.
+The localisation, which simply consists in making the Lefschetz motive invertible, is necessary to use motivic integration in order to prove that the motivic Milnor fibre formula doesn't depend on the choice of a resolution.
 The latter is a motivic incarnation of the Milnor fibration, even if it is called the motivic Milnor fibre, in the sense that the common known realisations (additive invariants) of both the motivic Milnor fibre and the topological Milnor fibration coincide \cite{DL98}, \cite{GLM06}.

-In this paper we address the question whether there is a geometric object encoding both topological and motivic Milnor fibrations.
+In this paper we address the following question: is there a geometric object encoding both topological Milnor fibration and motivic Milnor fibre?
 In this direction, J. Nicaise and J. Sebag construct in \cite{NS} a rigid analytic Milnor fibre by means of non-Archimedean geometry whose étale cohomology is related to the topological Milnor fibre (together with the action of monodromy).
 Using Hrushovski--Kazhdan version of motivic integration, E. Hrushovski and F. Loeser introduce in \cite{HL} a definable Milnor fibre from which they recover the motivic Milnor fibre and the Lefschetz numbers of the monodromy, without using the resolution of singularities.
 Then J. Nicaise and S. Payne obtain in \cite{NP} a similar result and show that there is no need to localise the Grothendieck ring with respect to the Lefschetz motive for the motivic Milnor fibre to be well-defined.
+See also \cite{For19}.